怨 Remembering murdered environmentalists

 怨 “We all stand before history,” said Ken Saro-Wiwa, a journalist executed for environmental advocacy, in Nigeria on Nov.
 10, 1995.

-Saro-Wiwa was among a growing number of environmental activists and journalists who have been murdered with impunity in recent years.
+Saro-Wiwa was among a growing number of environmental activists and journalists who have been murdered in recent years.
 This list (below) was compiled through searches of databases of Environmental Health News, Nexis, Amnesty International, Global Witness and many other non-governmental organizations along with Google and other public databases.

 Environmental murders have accelerated in the second decade of the 21st century.
 The question, of course, is why are we seeing this trend?
 Could it be an artifact of an expanding global culture, with greater communications links between developed and developing worlds, enabling us to be more aware of these uncommon crimes?
 Or, on the other hand, are the apparently increasing murders connected to a global rush for the last remaining timber and mining resources, and a new ruthlessness on the part of oil, timber and mining companies?
 It could be both.
 Global Witness and other organizations are calling for an international investigation.